MiguelTracelon/telegram_messages_fetcher/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL v3 License.